 - 2.1 The ERP will apply if Screenrights considers that a Presumption applies to the Competing Claim.
-This assessment is based on information provided by members when registering their titles. - 2.2 If Screenrights identifies that a Presumption may apply to the Competing Claim under the ERP, members will be notified: - (a) which Presumption is being applied; - (b) whether or not the Presumption is in the member's favour; and
+This assessment is based on information provided by members when registering their titles. - 2.2 If Screenrights identifies that a Presumption may apply to the Competing Claim under the ERP, members will be notified: - (a) which Presumption is being applied;

-- (c) that they have 60 days to challenge the Presumption by submitting written evidence to support their challenge to displace the Presumption. - 2.3 Screenrights does not consider the merits of any evidence submitted as part of the ERP. - 2.4 Where a challenge (which complies with 2.9 below) is received within 60 days, the ARP applies. - 2.5 If no challenge is received within 60 days, the Competing Claim is resolved in accordance with the Presumption.
+- (b) whether or not the Presumption is in the member's favour; and - (c) that they have 60 days to challenge the Presumption by submitting written evidence to support their challenge to displace the Presumption. - 2.3 Screenrights does not consider the merits of any evidence submitted as part of the ERP except to confirm that: - (a) the Competing Claim meets the Presumption Applicability Requirements; and - (b) the submission and evidence represent a clear challenge to the Presumption Applicability Requirements. - 2.4 Where a challenge and supporting evidence clearly demonstrate that a Competing Claim does not meet the Presumption Applicability Requirements, the Presumption will not apply, and the matter will be removed from the ERP.
+If the parties retain their claims and the Competing Claim persists, it is open to the parties to request ARP, subject to compliance with the relevant key dates. - 2.5 If no challenge is received within 60 days, the Competing Claim is resolved in accordance with the Presumption.
 Screenrights will amend the registrations and pay the royalties consistent with the applicable Presumption. - 2.6 If no Presumption applies, members are encouraged to resolve the competing claim directly.
 Members also have the option to request that the ARP apply to resolve the Competing Claim. - 2.7 The ARP is not available in relation to a Competing Claim that has been resolved through the ERP.